How to Become a U.S. Marshal (Deputy)

 There are also 218 sub-offices and 3 foreign offices.

-A US Marshal manages each of the district offices and receives his job through appointment by the President.
+A US Marshal manages each of the district offices and receives his position through appointment by the President.

-Each of the other investigators and law enforcement agents who work in the office are called deputy US marshals.
+Each of the other investigators and law enforcement agents who work in the office is called a deputy US Marshal.

 US Marshal Responsibilities